nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 The `Model`,

 * stores a `UserPref` object that represents the user’s preferences.
-* stores the main catalogue data, which is essentially a list of `Project`s, each of which has a few `Participant`s who can do tasks and attend meetings.
+* stores the main catalogue data, which is essentially a list of `Project`s, a list of `Person`s, and a list of their associations `Participation`s.
-* exposes an unmodifiable `ObservableList<Project>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* exposes unmodifiable `ObservableList<Project>` and `ObservableList<Person>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * does not depend on any of the other three components.